stefanholek/rl/README.txt

     library plus extensions specific to the rl package.
 The `completer`, `completion`, and `history` interfaces make use of this module, and you should rarely need to interact with it directly.

-generator
-    A factory turning any callable into a `completion entry function` that can be handed to readline.

-print_exc
-    A decorator printing exceptions to stderr.
-Useful when writing Python completions and hooks, as exceptions occurring there are usually swallowed by the in-between C code.

 For further details, please refer to the `API Documentation`_.